chenxingqiang/open-codex/docs/config.md

 The size of the context window for the model, in tokens.

-In general, Codex knows the context window for the most common OpenAI models, but if you are using a new model with an old version of the Codex CLI, then you can use `model_context_window` to tell Codex what value to use to determine how much context is left during a conversation.
+In general, Codex knows the context window for the most common iEchor models, but if you are using a new model with an old version of the Codex CLI, then you can use `model_context_window` to tell Codex what value to use to determine how much context is left during a conversation.

 ## model_max_output_tokens